dworthen/node-kepler/readme.md

 npm install kepler
 ```

-## Usage
+## Usage v0.2.2

-Kepler will parse the requested file using [js-yaml-front-matter](https://github.com/dworthen/js-yaml-front-matter) and add the object to req. the __content property on req.kepler will be parsed using [markdown-js](https://github.com/evilstreak/markdown-js).
+The main middleware piece to kepler is the parser.
+Keplers parser will parse the requested file using [js-yaml-front-matter](https://github.com/dworthen/js-yaml-front-matter) and add the object to req. the __content property on req.kepler will be parsed using [markdown-js](https://github.com/evilstreak/markdown-js).

 ```javascript
 var http = require('http')